 In Charolottesville, you will find a fun eight block historic downtown area.
 It’s one of the longest pedestrian malls in the US.
 Perfect with kids because there are no cars to watch for while they run around the open areas.
 There is even a giant chalk board for the kids to draw while you hang out in the courtyard.
 Stroll through the shops, have a bite at one of the many restaurants, and listen to a concert.

 After visiting the downtown, take a scenic walk through the campus of the University of Virginia.
 Marvel at the amazing architecture designed by Thomas Jefferson including the beautiful Rotunda.
 There is also cute little chapel with pretty stain glass windows to visit.
+Get all the details in my Charlottesville, VA Guide.

 You won’t want to miss visiting Thomas Jefferson’s mountain top home and gardens at Monticello.
 The home and grounds have been restored to give you a real feel of what it must have been like to live on this plantation.
 They offer a great family tour of the home which is geared toward children and really kept my kids engaged.
 I would suggest doing this first and then roaming the property to see the kitchen, gardens, and slave quarters.
 We also took a tour on the history of Slavery at Monticello which was really interesting.
 Another tour option is a garden tour.